 Rock World Zone

-Winter Zone, created by Brenda Ross was to recycle graphics from her desert stage (widely thought to be Dust Hill Zone) but with a suitable winter palette.
+Winter Zone, created by Brenda Ross was to recycle graphics from the above desert stage but with a suitable winter palette.
 Cacti would have been replaced with Christmas trees, and the two levels placed far apart so that the recycling would be less obvious.
 According to art director Tim Skelly, very little else was produced for the winter theme.

 |Sonic the Hedgehog 2 (16-bit)|